Higher Education Administrative Internships

 PhD students in Anthropology, English, History, Musicology, Music Composition and Theory, Near Eastern and Judaic Studies (NEJS), Politics, and Sociology may apply for any of these positions.
 The internships provide meaningful supervision and professional development, a project with a concrete deliverable, and the ability to continue work on-campus and remotely.
 The Connected PhD program funds the positions, each of which is paid at a $21 per hour rate, and successful candidates are selected by the host departments or units.

-Descriptions of Previously Funded Administrative Internships
+Funded Administrative Internships

 Anna Valcour, Musicology (2022)